budh333/Unsilencing/BRAT Guideline.md

 ### ENTITIES

 - **Person**: Name of Person \
+Eg: Benjamin Heynen. \
-Eg: Benjamin Heynen (There are often multiple spellings of the same name, these can be annotated as aliases.)
+There are often multiple spellings of the same name, these can be annotated as aliases.

 - **Men, Women, Indigenous**: terms (such as titles and kinship terminology) that help us classify peoples \
-Eg: m:r, heer, moeder, vrije Christian vrouw, oom \
+Eg: m:r, heer, moeder, vrije Christian vrouw, oom\
-Note: pronouns (such as mij, haar, zij) can be ignored \ Job titles relating to men such as koopman shouldn’t be annotated - testateur is an exception to this guideline.
+Note: pronouns (such as mij, haar, zij) can be ignored\ Job titles relating to men such as koopman shouldn’t be annotated - testateur is an exception to this guideline.

 - **Number**: to signify number of entities \